Create an Execution Plan

 Step 2: Select Simple/Advanced Criteria

-In the case where multiple criteria are selected, all the tests that answer at least one criteria are reused.
+In the case where multiple criteria are selected, all the tests that answer at least one criterion are reused.

 - Simple Criteria